dominicbraam/my-data/README.md

 ### Database
 1. Create a postgres database for the API to use.
-2. Assign the database url for the database created in the step above to the DATABASE_URL variable in .env
+2. Set database variables in .env
 3. Install Diesel CLI (ORM to interact with the database):

 ```